-This property is located in the Jackson Creek Drainage Basin.
-Based on a field investigation, the property contains approximately 80% ground cover made up of primarily field grasses, weeds, cacti and yuccas, with no trees on-site.
-The Natural Resource Conservation Service has mapped the general soil type as Peyton-Pring complex, Pring coarse sandy loam and a small portion of Brussett loam with 2% to 12% slopes.
+Based on a field investigation, the property contains primarily field grasses, weeds, cacti and yuccas, with areas of scattered trees and ponderosa pine trees located adjacent to the eastern portion of Arroya Lane and the norther portion of the property.
+The Natural Resource Conservation Service has mapped the general soil type as coarse sandy loam.
+More specifically described as Type 71, Pring Coarse Sandy Loam, 3 to 8% slopes.
 The soils have generally been described to have moderate to moderately rapid permeabilities.
 Possible hazards with soil erosion are present on-site but can be controlled with vegetation.
 The majority of the soils have been described to have slight to moderate erosion hazards.
-(Reference: taken from Soils Report prepared by Entech Engineering, Revised September 2024)
+(Reference: taken from Soils Report prepared by Entech Engineering, December 2023)